Franz Fuchs: Oberwart attack on Roma

 On 5 February 1995, four Romani were killed in Oberwart with a pipe bomb improvised explosive device which was attached to a sign that read "Roma zurück nach Indien" ("Romani back to India").
 It was the worst racial terror attack in post-war Austria, and was Fuchs's first fatal attack.
 The bomb was set to explode at chest-height when someone touched the placard with the message.

 The next day in nearby Stinatz, mainly populated by Austrians of Croatian descent, a bomb with a pamphlet "Go back to Dalmatia" wounded a garbage worker.

 Between June 1995 and December 1995 he sent three more waves of mailbombs.
 Wave number three was targeted at TV host Arabella Kiesbauer, Dietrich Szameit (vice-mayor of Lübeck) and a dating agency.
 Kiesbauer and Szameit did not open their letters themselves and were not hurt.
 Wave number four was targeted at two medics and a refugee aid worker, Maria Loley.
-One medic from Syria and Maria Loley were injured; the other mailbomb, targeted at a South Korean medic was discovered and neutralized.
+One medic from Syria and Maria Loley were injured; the other mailbomb, targeted at a South Korean medic, was discovered and neutralized.
 Two mailbombs of wave number five detonated early in mailboxes, the remaining two were discovered and neutralized.
 This was the last incident before Fuchs was arrested.

 Arrest, trial and death

 At this stage Fuchs had become highly paranoid.
 On 1 October 1997 near his residence in Gralla, he followed two women in a car who he believed were observing him.
 When police attempted to question him on what they believed was a routine case of stalking, he produced another improvised explosive device which he had kept in his car, and detonated it in his hands in front of the policemen.
-His suicide attempt failed, but he lost both hands, and also injured a nearby police officer.
+He survived his suicide attempt, but he lost both hands, and also injured a nearby police officer.
 Fuchs was arrested without giving further resistance and, after a trial which many in Austria felt had fallen short of making all attempts to uncover deep details, was sentenced to life in prison on 10 March 1999.
 Through his unruly behavior during the trial, Fuchs had repeatedly forced his removal from court proceedings.

 On 26 February 2000, Fuchs was found hanged with the cable of his electric razor in his prison cell at Graz-Karlau Prison.
 The prison physician determined his death to be a suicide.